 The most important thing, you should be patient when doing acclimating procedures.
 You should have spent around one hour acclimating.

 Breeding sand sifting starfish is quite difficult in reef aquariums or in captivity.
 You need expert knowledge to identify male and female starfish.
 Because they have the same physical appearance.

 In the wild, they do only one breeding per year.

-- The female starfish lay around 2.5million eggs into the water column
+- The female starfish lay around a 2.5million eggs in the water column

 - The male starfish release their sperm and fertilized the eggs